 Do you have a packet of rice papers in your pantry or plan to buy some?
-We show you everything step by step and answer all your questions about how to use rice paper wrappers.
+I’ll show you everything step by step and answer all your questions about how to use rice paper wrappers.

 Jump to: